MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 	local object in MAD
 	local obj = object { }

-The special *root object* ``object`` from the ``MAD`` environment is the parent of *all* objects, including elements, sequences, TFS tables and commands.
+The special *root object* :literal:`object` from the :literal:`MAD` environment is the parent of *all* objects, including elements, sequences, TFS tables and commands.
 It provides by inheritance the methods needed to handle objects, environments, and more.
-In this minimalist example, the created object has ``object`` as parent, so it is the simplest object that can be created.
+In this minimalist example, the created object has :literal:`object` as parent, so it is the simplest object that can be created.

 It is possible to name immutably an object during its creation: